zegoim/zego-flutter-sdk/README.md

 #### 3. iOS uses Platform View error: `[VERBOSE-2:platform_view_layer.cc(28)] Trying to embed a platform view but the PaintContext does not support embedding`

 Open the iOS project that requires Platform View and add the field `io.flutter.embedded_views_preview` to `Info.plist` with a value of `YES`.

+#### 4. fatal error: lipo: -extract armv7 specified but fat file: [...] does not contain that architecture

+Usually occurs when switching iOS devices, which can be resolved by deleting the "flutter-project-path/build/" and "flutter-project-path/ios/DerivedData/" directories.